 Consumer and Public Services policy research team

-Matthew Upton, Head of Policy for Consumer and Public Services
+Matthew Upton, Director of Policy for Consumer and Public Services

 Joe is currently working on projects on household debt and financial services.
 Before joining Citizens Advice he was a policy researcher for an organisation representing further education colleges in the UK where he conducted research on the future of vocational education and school to work transitions.
 Prior to that he taught history in a secondary school in Bradford.

 Morgan joined Citizens Advice in 2015, and currently leads on cross-market consumer advocacy and research, with a particular focus on making markets work better for low-income households & the excess profits accruing to natural monopoly firms.